Paying your tuition fees

 If you require a Student Visa

-If you require a Student Visa (gov.uk) – formerly known as a Tier 4 Visa) to study in the UK, you need to provide proof that you can support yourself and pay for your course (this will vary depending on your circumstances).
-For more information see: General Student Visa (Tier 4) (gov.uk).
+If you require a Student Visa (gov.uk) – formerly known as a Tier 4 Visa – to study in the UK, you need to provide proof that you can support yourself and pay for your course (this will vary depending on your circumstances).

 Paying for your accommodation

-When you apply for your accommodation or accept your room, you'll need to make an advanced payment – this will be detailed in your room offer email.
+When you apply for your accommodation or accept your room, you may need to make an advanced payment – this will be detailed in your room offer email.
 Your rent will then be split over three instalments (one per term).
 Find out more about paying for your accommodation.